mkht/PSOpenAI/Docs/Request-ImageEdit.md

 ```

 ### -Model
 The model to use for image generation.
 Defaults to `gpt-image-2`.
+GPT Image 2.5 models include `gpt-image-2.5-sunburst`, `gpt-image-2.5-flare`, and their `2026-09-08` snapshots.

 ```yaml
 Type: String